enhance-dev/enhance.dev/app/docs/md/patterns/form-validation.md

 ## Data Validator

 The `@begin/validator` will validate a form response against a given JSON schema.
-The example below shows a how to integrate the validator into a data access layer that can be reused in multiple routes.
+The example below shows how to integrate the validator into a data access layer that can be reused in multiple routes.

 First we install the validator into the project.
 ```bash